Experiments with wavefront ray tracing on Apple silicon

 pdf = pdf_sun_disk(new_direction) + pdf_cosine_hemisphere(new_direction)

-path.throughput *= reflectance / pdf
+path_throughput[input_ray.path_index] *= reflectance / pdf

 output_rays.append(Ray(